GandhiCloudLab/ibm-gsi-sandbox-tiles/terraform/03-ag-users/readme.md

-# Access Group and Access Policies Creation
+# Assign users to Access Grous

 The objective of the tile is to assign users (email-ids) to the Access Groups in IAM using terraform scripts.